onnx/onnx-mlir/docs/Testing.md

 IMPORTER_FORCE_DYNAMIC='-1:-1' all dimensions of all the inputs will be changed IMPORTER_FORCE_DYNAMIC='0:-1' all dimensions of the first input will be changed IMPORTER_FORCE_DYNAMIC='0:-1|1:0,1' all dimensions of the first input and the 1st and 2nd dimensions of the second input will be changed
-IMPORTER_FORCE_DYNAMIC='0:0=a,1=b,2=c|1:0=a,1=b,2=c' the first three dimensions of the first of and the second inputs are changed.
-And assume that the first dimensions of the first and second arguments are the same, and same for the the second and third dimensions.
 ```

 The Backus-Naur Form (BNF) for `IMPORTER_FORCE_DYNAMIC` is as follows.